Síle na gCíogh

 The rise of the monasteries itself came with the great sigh of relief that Armageddon had not come on the year 1000 A.D. (though of course Homo sapiens is itself Armageddon extinguishing the rest of the natural world).
 This was followed by the emergence of the papacy from the internecine "Papal Dark Age" under Urban II, and his genocidal proclamation of the terrible First Crusade, which attracted all the most vicious and racist people in Western Europe, and set thrm on their way pillaging and burning all the way (via Constantinople) to a blood-bath in multi-cultural Jerusalem, followed by the establishment of (relatively tolerant) principalities in Palestine.
 The beginning of a nine-hundred-year war against (and, latterly, humiliation of) Islam, went with the promulgation of the celibacy of the clergy in the Western (Catholic) church, mainly to distinguish it from both the Eastern church and Islam.

-At a time when armies, and some individuals - including stonemasons - travelled huge distances by foot or horseback (Eleanor of Aquitaine covered thousands of miles every year with or without her husband Henry II of England, Ireland and Anjou), the Pilgrimage to Santiago became the greatest 'tourist' industry until the late twentieth century.
-The pilgrimages to Compostela and Jerusalem were symbolic of the pilgrim's progress through life to the Eternal City.
+At a time when armies, and some individuals - including stonemasons - travelled huge distances by foot or horseback (Eleanor of Aquitaine covered thousands of miles every year with or without her second husband Henry II of England, Ireland and Anjou), the Pilgrimage to Santiago became the greatest 'tourist' industry until the late twentieth century.
+The pilgrimages to Compostela and Jerusalem (when there was no Crusade raging) were symbolic of the pilgrim's progress through life to the Eternal City.
 They were undertaken mainly to attain merit or to expiate sin: even eating fat meat during lent could be sufficient reason to go (or be directed to go) to Santiago as penitence.
+From Jerusalem and returning Crusaders came a fad famously known as Courtly (asexual) Love, which originated in Iran and was (there, in any case) largely homoerotic.
+Eleanor allegedly presided over certain ceremonies in Poitiers, seat of her father, Duke Guillaume IX, 'the troubadour prince' of Poitou – one of the richest areas of Romanesque architecture and sculpture whose designs and motifs spread to the north of France, England, and even Ireland.

 In our own times the autobahns of Germany have produced the Autobahnkirche (Catholic and Lutheran), open at all times to service the 'spiritual requirements' of fraught travellers.
 These pit-stops for the pious and frazzled are pale and sad imitations of the churches which lined the routes to Rome and, especially, Santiago.
 Catering for poor pedestrians as well as the rich on horseback or in carriages, they were, of course, far more frequent than the service-stops on modern motorways.